Lung Cancer Screening

 • Are between 50 – 80 years old

-• Have no known history of lung cancer
+• Have a known history of lung cancer

 • Have a smoking history of at least 20-pack years (one pack a day for 20 years, 2 packs a day for 10 years, etc.)